Skip to main content

 This means that there's always at least a one-frame delay for additions to the internal data.

-The Tilemap callback can dump an enormous amount tiles into the update queue.
+The Tilemap callback can dump an enormous amount of data into the update queue.
 This property can be used to control how many updates are processed each time that the PositionDb updates.
 This defaults to int.MaxValue.

 For example, if you move a 10,000 tiles there will be 10,000 entries in the update queue.
 If PosDbRefreshPerUpdate is left at it's default value execution will block until all the updates are processed.